liya-zhu/bg_control/About-Us.md

 #### Tony Chan
 [Tony Chan](https://www.linkedin.com/in/tony-chan-a871a1254/) is a Computer Engineering student at the University of Waterloo with experience in full-stack development for healthcare systems, AI, and machine learning.
 He has a strong track record in building scalable systems, integrating complex technologies, and solving technical challenges.
 Tony is passionate about using technology to make a meaningful impact, especially in improving and saving people's lives.

+#### Julia Zhu
+[Julia Zhu](https://github.com/liya-zhu) is computer science student at the University of Waterloo.
+She is excited to bring in her skills in machine learning and software development to make an impact on the lives of people with diabetes.